DigitPaint/ruby/README.md

 ### Function comments

-Every function declaration should have comments immediately preceding it that describe what the function does and how to use it.
+Every custom function declaration should have comments immediately preceding it that describe what the function does and how to use it.
 These comments should be descriptive ("Opens the file") rather than imperative ("Open the file"); the comment describes the function, it does not tell the function what to do.
 In